lijikun/pyqt-sf-plotter/README.md

 ## Notes on Modifying This Program

 * To modify the GUI, don't edit `pyqtsfplotter_gui.py` directly.
 Rather, use Qt Designer to edit `pyqtsfplotter_gui.ui` and run `pyuic5` to generate it automatically.
+You need the `pyqt5-dev-tools` package installed.

   ```
   pyuic5 pyqtsfplotter_gui.ui -o pyqtsfplotter_gui.py